frappe/frappe_docs/frappe_docs/www/docs/user/en/tutorial/models.md

 ### Developer Mode

 To create models, you must set `developer_mode` as 1 in the `site_config.json` file located in /sites/library and execute command `bench clear-cache` or use the user menu in UI and click on "Reload" for the changes to take effect.
-You should now see the "Developer" app on your desk

 	{
 	 "db_name": "bcad64afbf",